etsikt/etsikt/README.md

 I've later developed the same functionality for Vimeo.
-That solution requires both backend and frontend code, and currently the backend code is only available in the KPAS-API describe above, not as an independent module.
+That solution requires both backend and frontend code, and currently the backend code is only available in the KPAS-API described above, not as an independent module.
 An example of how the interactive vimeo transcripts work [can be seen here](https://www.erlendthune.com/vimeo/vimeo.html).
 Notice that you can click anywhere in the interactive transcript, to make the video start playing from the corresponding timestamp.